ankurankan/2020-dagitty-manual/README.md

 ```
 This will generate a file called `Rplots.pdf` with the plots and print the results in the terminal.

-The code scripts can also be run from inside the R prompt using:
+The code scripts can also be run from the R prompt using:
 ```R
 source("[script filename]")
 ```